Parks and Gardens: Suburbs (North Nottingham)

 No easily accessible wifi.
 No smoking.

 Open dawn to dusk.
-The Tropical House is open Tuesday to Friday daytime and Saturday and Sunday mornings (please check the website for any late changes).
+The Tropical House is open 10am-3.30pm daily (please check the website for any late changes).
 Free admission.

 Advance booking is not required.